hapax/hapax.github.io/assets/teaching.md

 call for explorers with higher-order hiking skills and a taste for the unknown.
 The stakes couldn't be higher.
-Curriculum writers need to get out of their pickup trucks, drop their paintbrushes, and start talking to professionals, people who know the landscape and use the trails.
+Curriculum writers need to get out of their pickup trucks, drop their paintbrushes, and start talking to professional hikers, people who know the landscape and use the trails.
 Together, they can move mathematics out of the scrubland, and into the 21st century with all its challenges and complexities.